MelonCode/r3f-raymarching/README.md

 # ⚠️ This library is under heavy development

-## More info and documentation will come soon
+## 📚More info and documentation will come soon

-### Purpose of fork
+### 💡 Purpose of fork

 The goal of this fork and library is to create more convinient and elegant way of describing scenes rendered with raymarching approach

-Be sure to check parent repo
+Be sure to check original library [three-raymarcher by Daniel Esteban](https://github.com/danielesteban/three-raymarcher) ☝🏻

+## Usage

+// TODO

+---

-Original repo description lies below, however it may be outdated.
+## Original repo description lies below, however it may be outdated. 🚩

 ---